vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 ### Token exchange with Jupyter Hub

 To automate the token exchange when a Jupyter session is spawned, you need
-to configure the k8s jupyterhub manifests.
+to configure the k8s jupyter hub manifests.
 Find this documentation on the VRE JupyterHub [technical documentation](../../tech-docs/services/jupyterhub.md#oidc-token-exchange---rucio-jupyterlab-extension-configuration).